ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == Content Rules ==
 Open the **Rules** tab under **SEO** to define checks for each post type and taxonomy.
+Rules are grouped into categories like *SEO Title*, *SEO Description*, *Focus Keywords*, *Long Tail Keywords*, *Canonical URL*, *Content* and *General*.
+Each category provides its own textarea where you can enter multiple line-based rules.
+These category rules work alongside the text in **SEO Guidelines** and are considered when running **AI Research** on a post or taxonomy term.

-Next to every rule field you'll find an **AI Research Content Rules** button.
-Click it to fetch best-practice suggestions from ChatGPT for the selected categories.
-The response is stored automatically so you can refine the rules at any time.
+Within the Rules table, every category textarea now includes an **AI Research Content Rules** button.
+The button sits directly below the textarea label and fetches best-practice suggestions from ChatGPT for the selected post type or taxonomy.
+The results are saved automatically so you can refine them at any time.

 == SEO Settings ==
 The SEO meta box appears when editing posts, pages, any public custom post types and taxonomy terms.
 In the